 You should be looking at your insurance coverage and your portfolio at least once a year, and additionally during major life changes like becoming an empty nester.
 Review your policies and investments and make adjustments to your mix of investments to meet your long-term needs for building wealth.
 Even if your goals remain the same, you may need to rebalance your portfolio if changes in the market have shifted the percentage of your portfolio that is allocated to stocks, bonds, and other investments.

-6. Talk to a financial representative to help you bring it all together
+6. Talk to a financial professional to help you bring it all together

 Need some help?